Data-Driven and Online Estimation of Linear Sensitivity Distribution Factors: A Low-rank Approach: Low-Rank Approach

-It is worth pointing out that the proposed methodology is applicable to the case where some measurements in $\Delta \mathbf{F}_k$ in~\eqref{noise_nuclear} are \emph{missing}.
+It is worth pointing out that the proposed methodology applies to the case where some measurements in $\Delta \mathbf{F}_k$ in~\eqref{noise_nuclear} are \emph{missing}.
 This may be due to communication failures or because measurements are collected at different rates.
-For the latter, one can take the highest measurement frequency (i.e., the $T$ smallest inter-arrival time) as a reference frame, and treat measurements that are received less frequently (i.e., with a larger inter-arrival time) as missing entries.
+For the latter, one can take the highest measurement frequency (i.e., the $T$ shortest inter-arrival time) as a reference frame, and treat measurements that are received less frequently (i.e., with a larger inter-arrival time) as missing entries.